pavelkuligin/chart/README.md

 <img width="800" height="500" src="images/line-chart.gif" title="Line chart">

-To create Line chart by real data do next steps:
+To create Line chart by real data do these steps:
 1. Create Artboard in Sketch.
 2. Create Rectangle and place it on Artboard.
 3. Copy text data (separator a comma).